 I don’t smoke every day.
 If I get COVID-19, will my occasional smoking make my symptoms worse?

 Breathing in any amount of smoke is bad for your health.
-Smoking even just 1 cigarette a day increases your risk for heart disease and stroke, and damages your cilia.
-While not smoking every day may seem like it’s safer, there’s no such thing as safe smoking.
+Smoking even just 1 cigarette a day damages your cilia and raises your risk for heart disease and stroke.
+Not smoking every day may seem like it’s safer, but there’s no such thing as safe smoking.

 Even with a cancer and COVID-19 diagnosis, I’m having trouble quitting smoking.
 What should I do?